 After such a long journey to become a mother, the gift of her healthy pregnancy is not lost on Christine.
 “As a scientist, knowing the biology of all of this… it’s like magic.”
 Now she is awaiting the day when her baby girl arrives.
 “I’m so excited to meet her,” she says.
 “There’s going to be a lot of emotion.
 I’m also so excited to see my husband become a dad.”

 Christine’s story shows how understanding your vaginal microbiome can help you take action.
 If your vaginal health report shows a disrupted community, you’re one step closer to taking proactive measures to support your vaginal or pregnancy health.
-You may also identify the root cause of any symptoms you might have.
+Besides the link between vaginal microbiome and fertility, a vaginal health test may also help identify the root cause of any symptoms you might have.

 When asked if she had anything else to add, Christine’s reply was simple: